How to Get in Soccer Shape

 Focus on Your Preseason Training

-While most soccer players use the offseason as an opportunity to relax and spend time with their friends, it is also essential for the team to prepare for the upcoming season.
+While most youth soccer players use the offseason as an opportunity to relax and spend time with their friends, it is also essential for the team to come together to prepare for the upcoming season.

-In most cases, the preseason will begin four to six weeks before the start of the regular season.
+In most cases, the preseason will begin four to six weeks before the start of the first regular season game.

 During these weeks, soccer players often prioritize physical conditioning over technical skill development.

-You still need to work for preseason training even if you’re not actively playing for a club during the off-season.
-If you don’t, you’ll spend the whole season trying to catch up and find it challenging to perform at the same level as the rest of your team.
+It is important to take advantage of this time so you are prepared for the new season.
+If you don’t, you’ll spend the beginning of the season trying to catch up and find it challenging to perform at the same level as the rest of your team.
+The choice is yours!

 Don’t Shortcut Soccer Practice!

-It should go without saying, but… However, many athletes believe they can just show up on the game day and perform flawlessly.
+It should go without saying, but… However, many athletes believe they can just show up on game day and have a strong performance.
+Maybe you can but probably not consistently.

 Make it a priority to not only attend soccer practice regularly but push yourself at all times.
 Over the course of the season, these training sessions will compound over time.